Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

  mining pool operator joined the bitcoin-dev IRC channel .... most large businesses .... shut down

+It's true that the fork was due to a software bug, and software bugs can happen in _all_ systems.
+But Bitcoin is, by design, able to fork, whereas [Paxos][Lamport-Paxos] and other (actually) consistent protocols are (again by design) unable to do so.
+A fork is something regrettable to be avoided, but, like malaria and Africa, intrinsic to Bitcoin.
+In a Paxos-based implementation, a fork is a critical software defect, and enormous effort is expended to ensure that such things _never_ occur.

 ## Bitcoin is a haven for crime and ransomware